Everything You Need to Know About Custom Logo Design

 1. Your Logo Needs to Make a Great First Impression

-Before your sales person knocks on the door, before your truck pulls up, and even before they call you, potential customers consider the impression of your brand when they decide who to trust.
-Your logo is often one of the first impressions of a brand, so it should match the quality of your product, your sales team, your retail store, and your customer service.
+Before your salesperson knocks on the door, before your truck pulls up, and even before they call you, potential customers consider the impression of your brand when they decide who to trust.
+Your business logo design is often one of the first impressions of a brand, so it should match the quality of your product, your sales team, your retail store, and your customer service.

 A well-designed logo implies a degree of professionalism and competence that steer potential clients toward your business rather than a competitor with no or substandard logos.
 You have a competitive edge when people can easily remember your logo.

 According to a study from Siegel+Gale, logos that are memorable are 13% more likely to catch the attention of consumers, and 7% more likely to make people want to learn more about the brand.
 By sending the right message to potential customers through the design, color and font of your logo, you catch their attention which gives you the opportunity to engage with them and create a new customer.
 It is absolutely necessary for a company logo to have a meaning, to present something specific and unique to the subconscious mind of the consumer and set it apart from the rest of the competition.

 3. Your Logo Helps You Stand Out from Your Competitors